Aider-AI/aider/aider/website/docs/install.md

 {% include get-started.md %}

+If needed,
+aider-install will automatically install a separate version of python3.12 to use with aider.

 There are some [optional install steps](/docs/install/optional.html) you could consider.
 See the [usage instructions](https://aider.chat/docs/usage.html) to start coding with aider.